rogersacchelli/nd064-c2-message-passing-projects-starter/dev-notes.md

 Management loved the POC, so now that there is buy-in, we want to enhance this application.
 You have been tasked to enhance the POC application into a Minimum Viable Product (MVP) to handle the large volume of location data that will be ingested.

-1. Review and Plan
+1. Review Starter Code and evaluate which message passing strategy is suitable

-Review the starter project

-Determine which message passing strategies would integrate well when refactoring to a microservice architecture.

-2. Design and Document
-Using the design decisions from the previous step, create an architecture diagram of your microservice architecture showing the services and message passing techniques between them.
-Continue to use Kubernetes and maintain the core functionality of the starter project.
-Include at least three message passing strategies into your microservice architecture implementing Kafka, gRPC, and either enhancing or creating a RESTful API endpoint.
-3. Justify Your Decisions
-Write a 2-3 sentence rationale for each message passing strategy to justify your decision.
-4. Refactor into Microservices
+2. Create architecture diagram to document.
+   1. It's expected to use Kafka/gRPC and a new REST API
-Refactor the starter code into a microservice architecture.
+3. Refactor code into microservice (Python)
-While microservices can be technology-agnostic, we want to make sure that we use tools that your company is comfortable with.
-Therefore, this project should be done in Python.
-5. Create OpenAPI Documentation
-Provide OpenAPI documentation for API endpoints.
+4. Provide OpenAPI Documentation for APIs
-6. Create a Postman Library
+5. Create a Postman Library
-Provide Postman library for REST endpoints that you created or modified.

 ## Submission Requirements
 The completed project must include: